I replicate our skills with machines to realize what does (not) really make us humans.

 • The task with the widest gap between human and machine performance in BIG-bench, a collaborative effort to test Language Models.

-Beyond the Imitation Game: Quantifying and Extrapolating the Capabilities of Language Models, 2022 [arXiv] [SIT task].
+Beyond the Imitation Game: Quantifying and Extrapolating the Capabilities of Language Models, TMLR 2023 [arXiv] [SIT task].

 Check my Google Scholar profile for a complete list of my articles.